bienflorencia/personal-site/content/post/MODIS downloads/index.md

 draft = false
 +++

-Searching to download MODIS data to use on spatial analyses in R :earth_americas:, I found this amazing package called `MODIStsp`[1] (MODIS Time Series Processing Tool).
-Here is the code I used to download Terra MODIS yearly Land Cover data for two time periods.
+Searching to download MODIS data to use on spatial analyses :earth_americas: in R, I found this amazing package called `MODIStsp`[1] (MODIS Time Series Processing Tool). **Here is the code I used to download Terra MODIS yearly Land Cover data for two time periods.**

     library(MODIStsp)
     library(terra)
-    library(rasterVis)
     library(sf)
     library(tidyverse)